rkishore/rkishore.github.io/_posts/2021-02-04-mnist_basics_with_softmax.md

-# Using cross-entropy loss with MNIST_SAMPLE dataset from fastai
+# Cross-entropy loss and the MNIST_SAMPLE dataset